rcarrata/rcarrata.github.io/_posts/2020-03-26-dns-deep-dive-in-openshift.md

 But what happened under the hood?

-The procedure for resolution from debug node when queries for customer service is the following:
+The procedure for resolution from the debug pod when querying for the customer service is the following:

 A. Containers (usually) are specified with the dnsPolicy as ClusterFirst: